 Summary Description Severity Likelihood Impact Score Localised increase in water turbidity and sediment build up.
 Can result in a change to the biological composition and/or availability of prey items particularly where intensive shellfish culture occurs.
-1 (Low) 1 (Low) 1 (Low) Potential impact is not likely to be appreciable against the magnitude of the natural sediment and hydrological dynamics in Castlemaine Harbour.
+1 (Low) 1 (Low) 1 (Low) Potential impact is not likely to be appre- ciable against the magnitude of the natu- ral sediment and hydrological dynamics in Castlemaine Harbour.

 SCI Link Score Justification

 Light-bellied Brent Goose 1

-Wigeon 1 ·罗斯斯特别的第三人称单数
+Wigeon 1

-Pintail e + 1
+Pintail 1

 Ringed Plover 1

-Bar-tailed Godwit 4 May be considered to have a localised, indirect impact of
+Bar-tailed Godwit 1 May be considered to have a localised, indirect impact of

 Sanderling 1 medium to long term duration with no appreciable effect because of the highly dynamic water and sediment

 Mallard 1 regime within Castlemaine Harbour.

 Oystercatcher 1

 Turnstone 1

 Greenshank 1

-Redshank
+Redshank 1

 Common Scoter 0

-Red-throated Diver No material overlap with foraging range.
+Red-throated Diver 0 No motorial everlap with foraging range

-Scaup 0 no material overlap with foraging range.
+Scaup 0 No material overlap with foraging range.

-Cormorant 4 1 0
+Cormorant 0